 Jason earned a B.S. in Computer Engineering from Drexel University in 2001, after which he gained nearly 10 years of industry experience in IT, software programming, and application development.
 He then earned his J.D. from Temple University Beasley School of Law in 2013, where he was named a Temple Law and Public Policy Scholar for his work in telecommunications law and policy.
 In 2014 he earned his Master of Laws (LL.M.) in Law and Entrepreneurship from Duke University School of Law.
 Jason is a member of the Bar of the Commonwealth of Pennsylvania and licensed as an attorney in Pennsylvania.
 He is also a registered patent attorney licensed to practice patent law before the United States Patent and Trademark Office.

-Catherine holds a B.S. in Biology from the University of Southampton, an M.Res. in Regenerative Medicine from the University of Bath and a Ph.D. in Pathology and Microbiology from the University of Bristol.
-Following her PhD she was employed as a business development manager at The Electrospinning Company, a startup company established in 2010 to develop products utilizing the world-class electrospinning platform at the Rutherford Appleton Laboratory in Oxfordshire, UK.
+Dr. Catherine Sutton holds a B.S. in Biology from the University of Southampton, an M.Res. in Regenerative Medicine from the University of Bath and a Ph.D. in Pathology and Microbiology from the University of Bristol.
+Following her PhD she was employed as a business development manager at The Electrospinning Company, a startup company developing cell culture scaffolds utilizing the world-class electrospinning platform at the Rutherford Appleton Laboratory in the UK.
 Subsequently she further refined her sales and business development skills working for Cambridge Bioscience Ltd, a distributor of novel life science research tools.
-In her role at OTCNV as a licensing associate, Catherine is using her expertise in the Biotechnology arena to analyze inventions and technologies in the life sciences.

 Warren “Gerry” Sasser, Senior Agreements Manager